Happy to Be Here

 Happy to Be Here is a collection of short stories by Garrison Keillor, first published in hardcover by Viking in 1981.
-It is Keillor's first attempt at publishing a full-length book.
+It is Keillor's first published full-length book.
 Many of the stories first appeared in magazines Keillor wrote for between 1969 and 1981.

 The work focuses mainly on the everyday lives of ordinary people, especially in Minnesota and North Dakota.
 Among them are musings about trains, baseball, politics, farming, marriage, and the rights of shy people.

 Contents

 First publication in brackets, assume in The New Yorker unless stated otherwise.
 "The Tip-Top Club", "Jack Schmidt on the Burning Sands", "The New Washington: An Inside Story", "My Stepmother, Myself" and "After a Fall" did not appear in the first edition, but only from 1983.
 The 1983 edition also omits a 5-page introduction and moves two pieces: "Railroad Days" was after "Don" and "Shy Rights" was after "How It Was in America" in the first edition.